idboussadel/drupal-modules/README.md

 }
 ```

-add this to your twig template to test:
+add this to your page.html.twig template to test:

 ```twig
 <h3>Is front page: {{ is_front ?
 'Yes' : 'No' }}</h3>